asrayg/ColoringMindsRecordKeepingSystem/README.md

 **Version**: 1.00

 ## Description
 The Coloring Minds Record Keeping System is a Java-based application designed to manage the operations of an after school art class.
-This system helps in keeping track of records, attendance, fees, and payments for the art class called Coloring Minds.
+This system helps in keeping track of records, attendance, fees, and payments for Coloring Minds.
 It provides features such as generating emails to students, managing balances, and providing a user-friendly interface for easy interaction.
 The system utilizes Java Swing for the UI, Maven for the mail system, and various data structures for efficient record management.
-My mother runs Coloring Minds, an after school art class, and uses this system extensively.
+My mother runs Coloring Minds and uses this system extensively.
 We are looking at adding extra features into the system in the future: recording attendance from an in-class picture using facial recognition, auto-adding payment information into the system directly using Indian based UPI servers, adding a WhatsApp messenger update feature, and more.

 ## Files
 - `records.txt`: Stores the record details of the art class participants.